CUNY

 Isabela Villanueva

-This three-fold collaboration with John Jay College of Criminal Justice, CUNY included the support of the exhibition BASTA!
+This three-fold collaboration with John Jay College of Criminal Justice, CUNY, included ISLAA's support of BASTA!
 An Exhibition about Art and Violence in Latin America (May 5–July 15, 2016) curated by Claudia Calirman and Isabel Villanueva at the Anya and Andrew Shiva Gallery and its accompanying publication.
-ISLAA also supported the public programming of the exhibition, which included a symposium with the participation of scholars Estrellita B. Brodsky, Gustavo Buntinx, Cecilia Fajardo-Hill, and Gabriela Rangel and a panel discussion with artists Mondongo and Javier Téllez.
+ISLAA also supported the public programming of the exhibition, which included a symposium with the participation of scholars Estrellita B. Brodsky, Gustavo Buntinx, Cecilia Fajardo-Hill, and Gabriela Rangel, as well as a panel discussion with artists Mondongo and Javier Téllez.

 ABOUT THE ARTISTS